-The Willow Project poses threats to the Western Arctic — and far beyond.
+Willow poses threats to the Western Arctic — and far beyond

-- This is the largest proposed oil and gas undertaking on U.S. public lands.
-Over its lifetime, Willow stands to accelerate the climate crisis by emitting more than 260 million metric tons of greenhouse gases over the next 30 years.
+- A mega-emitter: This is the largest proposed oil and gas undertaking on U.S. public lands.
+Over its lifetime, Willow stands to accelerate the climate crisis by emitting about 260 million metric tons of greenhouse gases over the next 30 years.

-- ConocoPhillips is poised to build hundreds of miles of pipelines and roads, an airstrip, and a gravel mine on public lands.
-Drilling and roads will be allowed near Teshekpuk Lake, an important habitat for migratory birds and one of the most sensitive areas in the Arctic.
+- Land destruction: ConocoPhillips is poised to build hundreds of miles of pipelines and roads, an airstrip, and a gravel mine on public lands.
+Drilling and roads will be allowed near Teshekpuk Lake, an important habitat for migratory birds and one of the most ecologically sensitive areas in the Arctic.

-- The project’s construction and daily operation would devastate imperiled wildlife like polar bears and caribou.
-It also would jeopardize the health and traditional practices of nearby Alaska Native communities.
+- Threats to wildlife: The project’s construction and daily operation would further jeopardize imperiled wildlife like polar bears.
+It would also harm caribou, which are essential for sustenance and traditional practices of nearby Alaska Native people.

-- A federal court sided with us, finding that the permits glossed over Willow’s global climate impact and threatened imperiled polar bears.
-The court kicked the project back to the Biden administration to review.
+- Initial win: A federal court ruled on behalf of our clients, finding that the permits glossed over Willow’s global climate impact and threatened imperiled polar bears.
+The court sent the project back to the Department of Interior for additional review.

-- On March 15, Earthjustice filed a lawsuit to stop the Willow Project on behalf of Center for Biological Diversity, Defenders of Wildlife, Friends of the Earth, and Greenpeace USA, with the Natural Resources Defense Council as co-plaintiff.
+- Back to court: When the project won approval again in March of 2023, we filed another legal challenge, arguing that Willow is just as ill-considered as it was before.
+We represented Center for Biological Diversity, Defenders of Wildlife, Friends of the Earth, and Greenpeace USA, along with the Natural Resources Defense Council.